Reno's Best Bowls, Bars & Buffets; 24 hours in Reno with the Volcom Skate Team

 Heading up to midtown, our first stop was The Saint, a tap room, bar and barrel house, this place is brewing their own Brasserie Saint James beers and has been doing so since 2008.
 It was a great place to get the night started and enjoy some of their award winning beers.
 Only problem was that it was only 6pm, so we were the only ones at the bar – or was that a good thing?

-After a couple games of pool, a few brews in our system, and some dollar bills in the jukebox, we decided to keep it rolling to the next bar, The Public House, which was just up the street.
+After a couple games of pool, a few brews in our system, and some dollar bills in the jukebox, we decided to keep it rolling to the next bar.
+Deciding to hit up The Public House just up the street.
 Subway tiles, exposed brick, antique lighting, wood panels, this place screamed hipster joint.
-The bartenders did their best to try convince our crew to sample their wide selection of craft brews, but after drinking the cheap stuff on the Wanderlodge for the past week, we figured we would keep chugging what we knew best.
-Plus we already did that at The Saint.
+The bartenders did their best to convince our crew to sample their wide selection of craft brews, but after drinking the cheap stuff on the Wanderlodge for the past week, we figured we would chugging what we knew best.
+Plus we did that already at The Saint.

 As the The Public House filled up, we filed out and hit Shea’s Tavern, a dive bar in the truest sense: trashy, dingy and dark.
 Recommended to us by our Reno skate spot guide, this open 24-hours a day, seven days a week establishment embodies the true spirit of the skateboarder.
 It’s super easy to lose track of time in a bar that’s open 24/7 and even the locals had stories of going to the bar for dinner and leaving at breakfast.
+This was something only fitting for Reno.
 The place was raging and everyone had a blast.
 The bartenders were cool and the people ruled.
 A well-worth visit.

 Reno’s Best Bars in Midtown